 So where do you start?

-Start with the retrieve.
+Well, guess what!
+We don't start with the gun.
+Start with basic obedience and then the retrieve.
 Build that drive and desire first.
+Wings, live pigeons, and training birds can help keep things fun and interesting.
 Keep sessions short and sweet!
 Just a handful of retrieves, end on a good note, and you stop the sessions, not the dog.
 Letting the dog stop the sessions will create bad habits so you need to read the dog and stop them while still going strong.
 Keep the dog wanting it!
+One of the biggest mistakes we see is burning a puppy out by not letting them be a puppy, and trying to do too much too soon.
 Once the dog is retrieving regularly and enthusiastically to the handler, then and only then do we start gunfire.
 This process will take two people: the handler and the shooter.
 The shooter should be about 30 yards away when you start with a .22 or starter pistol.
 The handler should throw or launch the mark depending on what the pup is familiar with.
 The dog will be most excited as the bumper or bird hits the ground.
 This is when the shooter should fire the gun.
 How you progress depends on the dog.
 If the pup does not flinch, go ahead and get a few steps closer.
 If the dogs stays focused on the bumper, continue in small increments until the shooter is on the line with the dog.
 Best to keep the handler between the dog and the shooter.
 This progress may take a couple of sessions.
 If the dog does react, go back to the basics and redirect.
 If you are using bumpers, up the excitement level with birds, or even live pigeons.
 You may even have to dial it back a bit and take baby steps.
 Each dog is different.
 Focus on the drive!
 Once you are firing from the line with the .22 or starter pistol go ahead and start over again with a shotgun and poppers.
 This is much louder and a different sound, so dont skip this step.